BenothSura/BenothSura.github.io/faq.md

 ### What siddur do you use?

-Our leaders use Siddur Avodath Hashem.
+Our leaders use Siddur 'Avodath Hashem.
 We are working on putting together our own siddur that will have Hebrew, transliteration, and translation side-by-side.

-### I want to learn Iraqi nusah/help others learn nusah/help in some other way.
+### I want to learn nusah/help others learn nusah/help in some other way.

 Hooray!
 [Email us](mailto:BenothSura@gmail.com) to get involved!